If you have a backyard, make it a safe play for your children to play by checking for potential hazards. Six tips to keep in mind:

 poisoning.
-If you are unsure about any of the plants in your yard, call your local Poison Help Line (1-800-222-1222) and request a list of poisonous plants common to your area.
-If you have any poisonous plants, either replace them or securely fence and lock that area of the yard away from your child.
+If you are unsure about the plants in your yard, call the Poison Help line (1-800-222-1222) and request a list of poisonous plants common to your area.
+If you have poisonous plants, either replace them or securely fence and lock that area of the yard.

-- Don’t use a power mower to cut the lawn when young children are around.
-The mower may throw sticks or stones with enough force to injure them.
+mower to cut the lawn when young children are around.
+Mowers may throw sticks or stones with enough force to injure children.
 Never have your child on a riding mower even when you are driving.
 It is safest to keep young children indoors while the lawn is being mowed.

 Hot grills.
 When you cook food outdoors, screen the grill so your child cannot touch it, and explain that it is hot like the stove in the kitchen.
 Store propane grills so your child cannot reach the knobs.
 Be sure charcoal is cold before dumping it.